andradebru/leetcode-challenges/README.md

 # 10 LeetCode Problems challenge

 This challenge consisted in pick and resolve 10 problems from [leetcode](https://leetcode.com/): 6 easy, 2 medium and 2 hard.
+I used this problems to learn more about algorithms and data structure.
 The languages I chose to solve these problems are Python and JavaScript.
 Most of them are solved with Python, indeed.

 ## How to run the codes